-For the past 4 years, Andrew Mulholland, 18, has spent countless hours leading workshops & courses for hundreds of children, with one goal: to teach them what Computer Science is.
+For the past 7 years, Andrew Mulholland, 21, has spent countless hours leading workshops & courses for hundreds of children, with one goal: to get them excited in Computer Science.

-Andrew believes every student in the UK should get the opportunity to try out Computer Science, but right now, the majority don’t ever get a chance.
+Andrew believes every student in the UK should get the opportunity to try out and experiment with Computer Science, but there is still a long way to go before that can be realised.